owenversteeg/marchintensiveplacement/README.md

-March-Intensive-Placement
+marchintensiveplacement
 =========================

+This repo has been moved back!
+No ezekiel you don't get to personally vet PRs. in this repo, everyone gets write access and if you don't like a commit you make a comment

-Lol ezekiel you don't have a coding style.
+also, lol ezekiel you **don't have** a coding style.
 Examples:

  - `/*comment*/`
  - `function doStuff(arg,arg1,   arg2){  functionCall()}`